Aivarass/rl-eval-pipeline/README.md

 ### Feedback Loop and Novelty Scoring

-This closed loop architecture — RL exploration shaped by LLM judgment — applies the same principle as RLHF to automated testing: using qualitative evaluation to guide quantitative optimisation.
+This closed loop architecture, RL exploration shaped by LLM judgment, applies the same principle as RLHF to automated testing: using qualitative evaluation to guide quantitative optimisation.

 Each discovery is sent to GPT-4o-mini with a structured prompt.
 The judge returns a validated JSON assessment: